gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/_index.md

 Once the game is loaded:
 - Move around the map and wait for enemies to spawn.
 - Select the weapon you wish to use, and shoot down approaching enemies.
 Please view the [shortcuts list]({{% relref "shortcuts.md" %}}) for a list of shortcuts.
-- You automatically level up as you killed an enemy.
+- You automatically level up as you kill enemies.

 ### Level System
-Level system consists of the following stages, ordered by small to large:
+Level system consists of the following stages, ordered:
 - You gain experience points by killing enemies.
 - The gained experience points are used to reach to a new level.
 Each level requires a certain amount of experience points.
 As you get higher levels, the amount of required experience points required to reach to a new level increases.
 - Whenever you reach to level 1000+your current resurrection, your resurrection increases by 1.
 If you have, for instance, resurrection 5, you need 1005 levels in order to get to resurrection 6.